Skip to main content

 A well-designed medspa membership is not a discount program.
 It is a structural commitment that shifts the patient relationship from transactional to recurring and the practice economics from unit-sale to subscription.

-At $199 per month ($2,388 annually), a 400-member medspa generates $955,200 in recurring membership revenue before any incremental service purchases.
+A mid-priced monthly membership, multiplied across a few hundred members, generates a substantial base of recurring membership revenue before any incremental service purchases.
 That revenue is predictable; it is the floor the practice operates against.
 New patient acquisition funds growth rather than sustaining survival.

-Visit frequency doubles.
+Visit frequency rises sharply.
 Members who are paying monthly want the value; they schedule more consistently.
-The typical transactional patient visits 2.5 times per year; the typical member visits 5 to 7 times per year.
+The typical member visits roughly twice as often as the typical transactional patient.
 That visit frequency increase compounds on retention (more visits mean more relationship depth) and on incremental revenue (more visits mean more upsell opportunity).

 Retention improves structurally.
 Members who let their membership lapse usually do so actively (a cancellation conversation) rather than passively (just not booking the next visit).
 That gives the practice a chance to address the issue directly.
 Transactional patients who stop coming rarely tell the practice; they just stop.

 Paid acquisition economics improve.
 A membership-anchored practice can pay more for a new-patient lead because the LTV is higher.
-A transactional-first medspa might bid at $60 per lead for a $1,500 annual patient; a membership-first medspa can bid at $150 per lead for a $4,500 annual patient.
+A transactional-first medspa can only bid modestly per lead against a low annual patient value; a membership-first medspa can bid much more aggressively against a higher annual patient value.
 The membership economics expand the viable acquisition channel set.

 The structure of a well-designed membership.